 - Viera DX750

 Long-standing Freeview partner Humax also produces Freeview Play set-top-boxes.

-Will I get it on my existing TV?
+Can I get Freeview Play on my existing TV?

 Sadly, as a completely new standard, it is only be available on new kit - unless you bought one of Panasonic's latest sets in the last year, or have an LG TV with webOS.
 It will not be available as an upgrade to other existing TVs or Freeview boxes.